language discover-more email phone dropdown search map

 This Term

 This term in Science we have been dissecting!
 Everyone who was brave enough got to dissect a pig's heart.
 We were able to see the chambers in the heart and identify the Aorta.
-Many pupils have also had the opportunity to inflate sheeps lungs.
+Many pupils have also had the opportunity to inflate sheep lungs.
 Pupils were able to use their own breath to inflate the lungs through a tube.
 It was great fun to see the lungs inflate and deflate.
 Years seven and eight have also have the opportunity to make Sticky ice.

 Intent